Bycmep/tapTest/readme.txt

     The format has some rules.
 Ask me if you get confused.

 Changelog:
-v4.1- Print margins check (3/16").
+v5. - Reading IMB barcode.
-v4. - The envelopes are based on specifications.
+      "Scan barcode" button appears after an envelope is selected: the app will try to find a barcode in the address window. v4.1- Print margins check (3/16"). v4. - The envelopes are based on specifications.
       One can select either the envelope by number, or the specification it uses.